yuvaljacoby/Marabou-1/rnn_experiment/README.md

 40\)
 * 0 - in which index to start running in the list points (in order to enable parallel execution)
-* the "tee" trick is to display the outputs and save them to the file.
+* thsages to the staff's personal emails "tee" trick is to display the outputs and save them to the file.

 ## Iterations Experiment
 Is used to compare a single algorithm throughout time.

+#### How to run on cluster:
+first we need to create the sbatch files, since we PYTHONPATH and stuff like that we run:
+    ./run_py.sh 'rnn_experiment/self_compare/create_sbatch_iterations_exp.py FMCAD_EXP/models/ FMCAD_EXP/sbatch/'

 ### Generating Points